 Have you ever wondered why veterinarians recommend yearly fecal testing and what exactly is tested for?
 It’s not because we enjoy pet poop.
 We recommend “fecals” because they are an important part of your pet’s annual exam.
 Fecals allow veterinarians to check your pet for intestinal parasites.
-Intestinal parasites are a major cause of morbidity in pets and also a concern for people.
-According to Kansas State, 34% of dogs in the United States have some kind of intestinal parasite, and the Centers for Disease Control (CDC) says that 14% of people in the U.S. have been infected with the roundworm toxocara.
+Intestinal parasites are a major cause of infection in pets and also a concern for people.
+According to Kansas State, 34% of dogs in the United States have some kind of intestinal parasite, and the Centers for Disease Control (CDC) says that 14% of people in the U.S. have been exposed to the roundworm.
 As a result of toxocara infections, approximately 700 people lose vision every year.
 Fecals are an important tool to ensure that your pet and your household are not infected and exposed to intestinal parasites, respectively.

 What do fecals detect?

 Fecals enable veterinarians to determine if your pet has intestinal parasites such as roundworms, hookworms, whipworms, coccidia and giardia.
 Since intestinal parasites live in your pet’s gastrointestinal tract, they are usually hidden from view.
 Unlike external parasites like fleas and ticks, most intestinal parasites are never seen.
 The only way to detect the presence of intestinal parasites and identify them is by doing a fecal.